TokTok/spec/spec.md

 Removing a search key removes its search entry and all associated data structures from memory.

+The Close List and the Search Entries are termed the `Node Lists` of the DHT State.

 The iteration order over the DHT state is to first process the Close List k-buckets, then the Search List entry Client Lists.
 Each of these follows the iteration order in the corresponding specification.